Elephant's Toothpaste

 Summary

-30% Hydrogen peroxide is added to a Potassium Iodide catalyst, detergent and food colouring, and Oxygen bubbles rapidly produce a foam.
+30% hydrogen peroxide is added to a potassium iodide catalyst, detergent and food colouring, and oxygen bubbles rapidly produce a foam.

 Procedure

-A small teaspoon of solid Potassium Iodide, a squirt of detergent, and a few drops of food colouring are put into a measuring cylinder of any size placed into a tray.
+A small teaspoon of solid potassium iodide, a squirt of detergent, and a few drops of food colouring are put into a measuring cylinder of any size placed into a tray.
 30% Hydrogen Peroxide is added, and coloured foam is formed rapidly, spurting out of the top.

 Links

-🎞️ A very large example in a swimming pool: https://www.youtube.com/watch?v=Kou7ur5xt_4
+🎞️ A very large example in a swimming pool - Mark Rober: https://www.youtube.com/watch?v=Kou7ur5xt_4

-🎞️ World's Tallest: https://www.youtube.com/watch?v=e09xig209cQ
+🎞️ World's Tallest - Mark Rober: https://www.youtube.com/watch?v=e09xig209cQ

 Variations